Keeping records

 Objectives

-• Identify the pros and cons with analogue vs. digital notes
+• Identify the pros and cons of analogue vs. digital notes

 • Adopt good practices for data analysis documentation